MasoniteFramework/docs/security/authentication.md

         user_email = Request.user().email
 ```

-**Remember that the `request.user()` capability is disabled by default because it currently requires a database connection to work.
+**Remember that the `Request.user()` capability is disabled by default because it currently requires a database connection to work.
 We can enable this feature by simply uncommented the `LoadUserMiddleware` inside the `config/middleware.py` file.**

 ## Protecting Routes